SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 #### Backtracking
 - Simple DFS wastes time searching when constraints have already been violated.
 - Solution: Before generating successors, check if constraints have been violated.
-If yes, backtrack to last decision point and continue.
+If yes, backtrack to the last decision point and continue.

 #### Heuristics/Methods for CSP
 - Plain backtracking is an uninformed algorithm.